 I mentioned in my review of Megan O’Keefe’s Velocity Weapon that reading her book without any context enhanced my reading experience.
 In the case of Micaiah Johnson’s debut novel The Space Between Worlds, my usually reliable but controversial habit of judging a book by its cover instead led me astray.

-Firstly, despite the cover design and title this book is not a novel set in space or the far future, though it does feature a multiverse and a near future Earth ravaged by the Sun, presumably as a result of global warming.
+Firstly, despite the cover design and title this book is not a novel set in space or the far future.
+However, it does feature a multiverse and a near-future Earth ravaged by the Sun, presumably as a result of global warming.

-Secondly, while the multiverse concept is central to the plot, it focuses on heavy personal and social themes rather than technology, making me think the less suggestive and more general label ‘speculative fiction’ could be more appropriate than ‘science fiction’.
+Secondly, while the multiverse concept is central to the plot, it focuses on heavy personal and social themes rather than technology,.
+This style makes me think the less suggestive and more general label ‘speculative fiction’ could be more appropriate than ‘science fiction’.